 Our sales contracts are primarily denominated in U.S. dollars and therefore substantially all of our revenue is not subject to foreign currency risk.
 However, a strengthening of the U.S. dollar could increase the real cost of our products to our customers outside of the United States, which could adversely affect our financial condition and results of operations.
 In addition, a majority of our operating expenses were incurred outside the United States, are denominated in foreign currencies and are subject to fluctuations due to changes in foreign currency exchange rates, particularly changes in the Euro and Canadian dollar.
-Although we have begun to hedge currency exposures relating to certain balance sheet accounts, we do not currently hedge currency exposures relating to operating expenses incurred outside of the United States, but we may do so in the future.
-If our attempts to hedge against these risks are not successful, our financial condition and results of operations could be adversely affected.
+Although we have been hedging currency exposures relating to certain balance sheet accounts and have recently entered into a cashflow hedge relating to certain operating expenses incurred outside of the United States, if we stop hedging against any of these risks or our attempts to hedge against these risks are not successful, our financial condition and results of operations could be adversely affected.